hwdsl2/self-hosted-ai-stack/README.md

 **Requirements:** NVIDIA GPU, [NVIDIA driver](https://www.nvidia.com/en-us/drivers/) 575.57.08+ (Linux) or 576.57+ (Windows), and the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) installed on the host.
 CUDA images are `linux/amd64` only.

+> [!IMPORTANT]
-> **Podman users:** The Compose `deploy:` GPU block is ignored by Podman.
+> The Compose `deploy:` GPU block is ignored by Podman.
 Use CDI instead — see [Using Podman](#using-podman).

 ## Lightweight stacks

 Don't need the full stack?
 Use a pre-configured subset from the `stacks/` folder:

+> [!IMPORTANT]
-> **Note:** The lightweight stacks share default container names, ports, and Docker volume names.
+> The lightweight stacks share default container names, ports, and Docker volume names.
 Run one stack variant at a time with the default compose files; stop the current variant before switching to another.
 To combine capabilities, use the full stack or customize Compose project names, container names, ports, and volumes.

 | Stack | Services | Memory | Use case |
 |---|---|---|---|